PulpCattel/Wasabi_Observatory/Dont_Trust_Verify.md

 * #### Total percentage remixers

 **The green line** is the percentage of remixers on the total number of addresses that partecipated as input in a CoinJoin.
-An input is counted as a remixer if it spend a previous equal value output and if it appears as input not more than once and as equal value output not more than once (either in the same CoinJoin or in different ones).
+An input address is counted as a remixer if it spends a previous equal value output and if it appears as input not more than once and as equal value output not more than once (either in the same CoinJoin or in different ones).

 `percentage addresses = number(total remixers) / number(total input addresses)`